FairAppeal

 Federal Way's wide submarket variance breaks the King County mass-appraisal model in a way the city's modest median value hides.
-Here is how it plays out on real bills.
+Here is how it plays out.

-Federal Way is bigger and more varied than it looks from the freeway.
-The median single-family home carries an assessed value around $542,000 in 2026, but that single number masks a city where Dumas Bay waterfront, Twin Lakes mid-century, Mirror Lake split-levels, and Pacific Highway South corridor properties all live in the same data set.
-At an effective rate of roughly 1.00 percent, the typical median bill comes in around $5,000.
+Federal Way is bigger and more varied than the freeway suggests.
+The 2026 median single-family assessed value is around $542,000, but that number masks a city where Dumas Bay waterfront, Twin Lakes mid-century, Mirror Lake split-levels, and Pacific Highway South share one data set.
+At a roughly 1.00 percent effective rate, the median bill is around $5,000.

 The trouble is not the median.
 It is the spread around it.
 The King County Assessor's mass-appraisal model groups Federal Way more loosely than the actual market does, and the gap is where most overassessment cases live.